AJAC-Request-Scratch-Project/Parks-Planner/README.md

 <img src='/assets/parksplanner.gif'>

 ### What is ParksPlanner
-ParksPlanner is an planning assistant application to help travelers select and compare U.S. National Parks.
+ParksPlanner is a planning assistant application to help travelers select and compare U.S. National Parks.

 ### Getting Started
 1. `npm i` to install dependencies